JoyLover/SBD_Lab2/README.md

 ## Performance
 Finally, our implementation has a performace of 10 minutes for RDD and 8 minutes for Dataframe on whole dataset.

+Both implementation are optimal with respect to their computation time and as expected from the theory, the dataframe program is quiet faster than the RDD's program.